 Of course, it’s not going to happen.
 But run with the proposition for a moment.
 Such a question might be uncomfortable for many Humanists.
 But it would be doubly uncomfortable for many Christians.
-For such a question goes to the heart of the issue that the British Humanist Association (BHA) is trying to raise about faith schools.
+For such a question goes to the heart of the issue that Humanists UK is trying to raise about faith schools.

 Actually it’s not such a bad idea, and has a humorous element.
 Where some humanists might be uncomfortable is that for us, of course, Jesus of Nazareth is not the high representative of all that is good and just, and we like to make a case based on principles we can all share.
 Jesus of Nazareth may be the high representative of all that is good and just for the Christians that such a campaign would be targeting, but there are those besides Christians who also support ‘faith’ schools for whom such a campaign would mean less.
 The message does apply to all religions.